sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 ### Application to Data Communication

 It is not concidence that numerous movies considered all time greats are built upon the archplot narrative structure.
 The masses are subconsciously drawn towards archplot storylines.
 The more archplot tenets violated, the less people interested in a story/research findings.
 Therefore, it imperative to keep these archplot attributes in mind when developing a narrative.
-Oslen says it best with the following application to science:
+Oslen says it best with an elaboration of what it means to lean towards miniplot:

 <figure>
   <img src="/assets/communicating-data-stories/archplot_example.png" width = "661" height = "491">
   <figcaption> Credit: Olsen, 2015
   </figcaption>
 </figure>